gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### checkAndUpdatePaymentStatus
-Continous polling to check status of payment on server.
+Performs continuous polling to check status of payment on the server

 ```golang